ziatdinovmax/NeuroBayes/README.md

 ```

 ### Partially Bayesian Neural Network
 Partially Bayesian Neural Networks replace constant weights with probabilistic distributions only in a subset of the network's layers.
-This approach ismore computationally efficient while still providing good uncertainty estimates.
+This approach is more computationally efficient while still providing good uncertainty estimates.
 By default, the deterministic part of PBNNs is trained using Maximum A Posteriori approximation, with stochastic weight averaging applied at the end of each training trajectory.

 ```python3
 # Number of probabilistic ('Bayesian') layers